MasoomChoudhury/prompt-gen/README.md

-# 🚀 PromptGen - My AI Prompt Generator Project

-## 🙏 Namaste Everyone!

-I am Masoom Choudhury, a passionate Computer Science student from India with a keen interest in AI and web development.
-This project is born out of my curiosity to explore the capabilities of Gemini API and create something useful for my portfolio while applying for internships.

 ## 💡 What is PromptGen?

 PromptGen is a tool I developed to generate enhanced AI prompts using the Gemini API.
 During my learning journey, I realized how important well-crafted prompts are for getting the best results from AI models.
 So I thought, "Why not create a tool that helps with this?" and here we are!